-The untrained eye may not be able to tell whether you have useful costume jewelry, but there are a few details to look for.
+The untrained eye may not tell whether you have useful costume jewelry, but there are a few details to look for.
 Here are some of the things to consider when assessing the worth of your costume jewelry.

-Design.
 Over the twentieth century, fashion styles and patterns shifted drastically.
-The piece’s overall appearance will help determine when it was made as well as its worth.
+As a result, the piece’s overall appearance will help determine when it was made and its worth.
 For example, in the mid-twentieth century, lavish styles were common, with larger pieces and brighter colors.